dokku/dokku-pushpin/README.md

 ## Commands

 ```
 pushpin:app-links <app>                            # list all pushpin service links for a given app
 pushpin:create <service> [--create-flags...]       # create a pushpin service
 pushpin:destroy <service> [-f|--force]             # delete the pushpin service/data/container if there are no links left
 pushpin:enter <service>                            # enter or run a command in a running pushpin service container
 pushpin:exists <service>                           # check if the pushpin service exists
 pushpin:expose <service> <ports...>                # expose a pushpin service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified)
 pushpin:info <service> [--single-info-flag]        # print the service information
 pushpin:link <service> <app> [--link-flags...]     # link the pushpin service to the app
 pushpin:linked <service> <app>                     # check if the pushpin service is linked to an app
 pushpin:links <service>                            # list all apps linked to the pushpin service
 pushpin:list                                       # list all pushpin services
-pushpin:logs <service> [-t|--tail]             # print the most recent log(s) for this service
+pushpin:logs <service> [-t|--tail] <tail-num-optional> # print the most recent log(s) for this service
 pushpin:promote <service> <app>                    # promote service <service> as WEBSOCKET_URL in <app>
 pushpin:restart <service>                          # graceful shutdown and restart of the pushpin service container
 pushpin:start <service>                            # start a previously stopped pushpin service
 pushpin:stop <service>                             # stop a running pushpin service
 pushpin:unexpose <service>                         # unexpose a previously exposed pushpin service
 pushpin:unlink <service> <app>                     # unlink the pushpin service from the app
 pushpin:upgrade <service> [--upgrade-flags...]     # upgrade service <service> to the specified versions
 ```

 ## Usage